adhithin/P5Candyyyy/README.md

 **Communication**

 We do our communication using Slack and Zoom nearly every day in order to progress on our work.
 We hope to do the same over winter break.
-We have also made a group discord server for extra communication opportunities.
+We have also made a group Discord server for extra communication if needed.

 **Creativity**